hyperledger/fabric-samples/test-network-nano-bash/README.md

 **Note:** after following the instructions above, the chaincode will only be installed on peer1 and will only be available in the peer1admin shell.
 Rerun the `peer lifecycle chaincode install` command in other peer admin shells to install it on the corresponding peer.
-You will also need to rerun the `peer lifecycle chaincode approveformyorg` command to use the chaincode on peers in another organisation, e.g. using the peer3admin shell.
+You will also need to rerun the `peer lifecycle chaincode approveformyorg` command to use the chaincode on peers in another organization, e.g. using the peer3admin shell.

 ## Interact with the chaincode